floragunncom/search-guard-docs/_content/_docs_installation/sg880_upgrade.md

 > Each user needs to have at least one tenant configured, otherwise Search Guard
 > does not know which tenant to use.
 If you disable both the Global and Private tenant,
 > and the user does not have any other tenants configured, login will not be possible.
+>
+> If a user has assigned direct access privileges to the Kibana-related indices,
+> then the user can bypass MT restriction.

 9. Verification of SG-Tenants and Kibana Saved Objects (KSO) Migration